-When looking at your test report, you will see that the specimen, let’s say it was collected at 2:30PM (30 minutes after your wake time), is noted as a 07:30AM result.
-Realigning the test result to a standard sleep-wake cycle is done to apply the appropriate reference range and removes ambiguity.
-Australian construction crews working the roads at night.
+When viewing the test report, we will see that the specimen, collected at 2:30PM, (30 minutes after actual wake time), is now noted as a 07:30AM (collection time) result.
+Realigning the test result to the test report template standard sleep-wake cycle is done to apply the appropriate reference range for accurate comparison.

-With single hormone saliva tests such as the Saliva Testosterone Test Kit it’s easy.
-All you have to do is make it known that you’re a shift worker so we understand that your non-standard collection time(s) is intentional.
-Once updated about your shift work status, the lab will proceed as normal, shifting the result (re pin) to the morning (AM) position on the graph.
+With single hormone saliva tests such as the Saliva Testosterone Test Kit [T9906] it’s easy to do.
+Simply make it known that you’re a shift worker so the lab understand that your non-standard collection time(s) is intentional.

 What About the Larger Tests?